 When is the deadline?

 You must submit your signed approval to the Butler College Office by Dean’s Date of spring semester.

 What kinds of courses may be approved for credit?

 A course you take elsewhere must “fit generally within the range of course offerings in a Princeton department or program.”
 This means that a course on the sociology of gender might well be approved; a course on underwater basket-weaving would not.
-Journalism, business school, and communications courses are unlikely to be approved—you may well want to go ahead and take them for your own enrichment, however!
+Business school and communications courses are unlikely to be approved—you may well want to go ahead and take them for your own enrichment, however!

 Courses must be offered by a four-year accredited University, and must meet for a minimum of four weeks, and 30 hours of in-class time.